Getting Started with Git

 Status

-Displays the differences between the index file (i.e., the current working space) and the commit pointed to by the current head.
+Shows the differences between the index file (i.e., current working space) and the commit pointed by the current head pointer.

 # Show branches, untracked files, changes, and other differences